SyedShahulAhmed/Static-Gaming-Website/README.md

-# Gaming Content Showcase - Vortex
+# Games Showcase - Vortex

 This is a static gaming content website named **Vortex**, designed to showcase various games with a clean and engaging layout.